arXiv/arxiv-docs/site/pages/hypertex/index.md

 The same is true for most PDF previewers, such as [Adobe Reader](http://www.adobe.com/products/acrobat/readstep2.html), recent versions of [Evince](http://www.gnome.org/projects/evince/) and [Xpdf](http://www.foolabs.com/xpdf/).

-Finally, there exist a few Postscript previewers which can handle the hypertex links.
-These include [GSview](http://pages.cs.wisc.edu/~ghost/gsview/) and [HyperHacked Ghostview](http://arXiv.org/hypertex/sources/hyper-gs/).

 Using BibTeX with hyperlinks
 ----------------------------